supracloud/formuladb-poc2/e2e/README.md

 * `FullTestWithVideo, Scenario, Step, StepWithVideo` are just a way to organize the test, they are called without `await`.

 * To save time and not wait for the whole test to run each time you try someting, you can focus on just one or a few scenarios using `ScenarioFocused`.
 But don't forget to change back the `ScenarioFocused` to `Scenario` before you commit in git.
-The tests are considered `INCOMPLETE`, meaning failed, if you use `Focused`. `Focused` must be used only when you develop the test case and removed before you commit in gitlab.
+The tests are considered `INCOMPLETE`, meaning failed, if you use `Focused`. `Focused` must be used only when you develop the test case and removed before you push in upstream git.

-    **WARNING** almost always also focus on the part wich does `GoTo(some page...)` in addition to the scenario you are working on, otherwise you will attempt to test an empty page!